antarctica/metadata-library/README.md

 [generate distribution schemas](/DEVELOPING.md#generating-configuration-schemas).

 JSON Schema's can be developed using [jsonschemavalidator.net](https://www.jsonschemavalidator.net).

+For ISO 19115 schemas only, which are currently essentially identical, a shortcut is taken for resolving references whereby the common members of the two schemas are directly copied from the ISO 19115-0 schema to ISO 19115-2.

 ### ISO 19115 - Automatic transfer option / format IDs